peteraritchie/NamingThings/README.md

 [Namespaces]: #namespace
 ### Namespaces
 Namespaces suit a couple of needs, both relating to the grouping of types.
-Grouping types within a namespace should be based on the functionality of implemented by those types.
+Grouping types within a namespace should be based on the functionality implemented by those types.

 **Use a pluralized noun or noun phrase for namespaces that group types related by interface A namespace that contains types related by interface should be named with a pluralized noun**.
 One is a grouping of types that implement a specific interface.
 A `Collections` suffix signifies the namespace contains types that implement interfaces that allow types to act like collections.